-For everyone working as a banksman or vehicle marshal.
-This online Banksman training supports compliance with the Health and Safety (Signs and Signals) Regulations 1996 and construction guidance HSG150.
+Online Banksman course for everyone working as a banksman or vehicle marshal.
+Supports compliance with the Health & Safety (Signs and Signals) Regulations 1996 and construction guidance HSG150.
 40 mins (approx).
 Certificate valid for 3 years

 A vehicle banksman, also known as a traffic marshal, is a trained and competent person whose primary duty is to maintain the safe flow of traffic in the workplace.